Key Takeaways:

 Step 3: Identify Discrepancies & Errors

-If something is not adding up or seems like a discrepancy, it’s time to dig deeper and find out why.
+If something doesn’t add up or seems like a discrepancy, it’s time to dig deeper and find out why.

-- Missing credit Memos: Refunds and discounts not logged in the ledger.
+- Missing credit momos: Refunds and discounts not logged in the ledger.

 Step 4: Resolve Errors & Adjust Records